distributethe6ix/hands_on_examples/1-k8s-wordpress-mysql/README.md

 While you could use any Kubernetes cluster, even with KinD and Minikube, we are aiming to publicly expose this app and make it accessible using a web-browser and a host name.

 ### Clone the repo
+1. Make a new directory `mkdir wordpress`
+2. Change into the directory `cd wordpress`
+3. Clone the repo `git clone https://github.com/distributethe6ix/k8s_examples`
+4. Change into the k8s_examples directory `cd k8s_examples/1-k8s-wordpress-mysql/
+5. Check that the two deployment files are present `ls -la`

 ### Install Kubectl
 If you haven't installed `kubectl` yet, here's your chance.